Call for Help

 Know the dynamics of domestic violence and how larger social forces, such as sexism, homophobia and gender inequalities lead to domestic violence.
 Understand that gender-based violence can happen in any relationship.

 Help raise funds and awareness.
-Volunteer your time at shelters, donate to domestic violence programs in your area, attend rallies and encourage others to do so.
+Volunteer time at shelters, donate to domestic violence programs in your area, attend rallies and encourage others to do so.

 Demonstrate non-violence and encourage others to do so, especially young boys.
 Avoid sexist magazines, music, movies and other media.
 Don't tolerate violent behavior of any kind in others and encourage equality whenever possible.